-A defining feature of strong-correlation effects is that they cannot be described via a single-electron Hamiltonian, however.
-A model of form $\hat{H}e^{\text{LDA}}$ does not capture the Mott metal-insulator transition, no matter what the specific values of the parameters $\tilde{t}{ab}$ are.
-Thus for strongly-correlated materials the low-energy effective model must have a different form.
-For Mott systems a canonical Hamiltonian is the Hubbard model which includes, in addition to a single-electron term, the on-site Coulomb repulsion.
-This Hamiltonian captures the essence of the Mott transition.
-At half filling, for U=0 it describes a paramagnetic metal, and for $t^{i,i'}(1-\delta{i,i'})=0$ an insulating set of paramagnetic atoms.
-Unfortunately, differently from Hamiltonians of type $\hat{H}e^{\text{LDA}}$ , Hubbard-like models cannot be solved exactly in the general case.
-Remarkably, till 30 years ago, no method for describing the complete phase diagram of (3) in one coherent framework, including the paramagnetic insulating phase, was actually known.
+A defining feature of strong-correlation effects is that they cannot be described via a single-electron Hamiltonian.
+An effective model $\hat{H}{\rm eff}$ of form $\hat{H}e^{\rm LDA}$ does not capture the Mott metal-insulator transition, no matter what the specific values of the parameters \tilde{t}{ab} are.
+Thus for strongly-correlated materials the low-energy effective model must be different.
+The canonical Hamiltonian used to describe the Mott transition is the Hubbard model which includes, in addition to a single-electron term, the on-site Coulomb repulsion.
+This model captures the essence of the Mott transition.
+At half filling, for U=0 it describes a paramagnetic metal, and for $t^{i,i'}(1-\delta{i,i'})$ =0 an insulating set of paramagnetic atoms.
+Unfortunately, differently from Hamiltonians of type \hat{H}e^{LDA} , Hubbard-like models cannot be solved exactly in the general case.
+Remarkably, till 30 years ago, no method for describing the complete phase diagram of (3) in a single coherent framework, including the paramagnetic insulating phase, was actually known.
 This changed between 1989 and 1992, when the dynamical mean-field theory (DMFT) was developed [1-4].
 The key idea of DMFT consists in mapping the Hubbard model onto a self-consistent auxiliary quantum-impurity problem, which can be solved exactly.
 The mapping is based on the local dynamical self-energy approximation, very good for realistic three-dimensional lattices-and becoming exact in the infinite coordination limit [1,2].